top of page

 Writing Dialogue for Characters

-• Are they honest, sarcastic, formal, casual?
+• Are they honest, sarcastic, formal, or casual?

 Literally me